usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/Sprint-1/Management of Digital Service Delivery.md

 * How to help your team celebrate progress and spot success

-### Digital Service Delivery in Today's Federal Environment
+### Digital service delivery in today's federal environment

 Federal agencies are increasingly adopting digital-first approaches to improve public services.
 This shift is supported by evolving agency priorities and cross-government efforts to modernize public-facing services.
 This transformation emphasizes modern service delivery practices that prioritize user needs, support rapid iteration, and focus on measurable user outcomes rather than rigid technical requirements.